 The brackets are supplied by an NCAA vendor.
 The print on the brackets are subject to approval of the NCAA national office.
 The bracket provider will have 10 wall charts framed.
-These will be given to the champion in each weight class.
-If the vendor is not on site, then they will ship directly to the student-athlete's institution.
+These will be shipped to the champion in each weight class.